Red Currant Bakery

 • Re-knead the dough one more time and roll it out to cut out another set of disks.

-• Once they have all been cut out and placed on the baking sheet, cover with a towel or proofing bag and place somewhere warm to rise for 20-30 minutes.
+• Cover the baking sheet with a towel or proofing bag and place somewhere warm to rise for 20-30 minutes.

 • Immediately set up the steam bath.